Arteezy

-Artour Babaev, better known as Arteezy, is a Canadian professional Dota 2 player for Shopify Rebellion.
+Artour Babaev (born July 1, 1996), better known as Arteezy, is an Uzbek-Canadian professional Dota 2 player for Shopify Rebellion.
+His mother is Russian, and he is of Russian-Armenian descent.
 He is also one of the most popular streamers among the community.

-Born in Tashkent, Uzbekistan, Babaev showed much promise as a child, reaching the highest matchmaking rating on the leaderboards in public matches.
+Although born in Tashkent, Babaev and his family moved to Vancouver when he was 1 years old.
+His family moved frequently, before Babaev was born his parents, along with what would be his older brother Tigran, lived in Israel and Armenia.
+Babaev showed much promise as a teenager in Dota 2, reaching the highest matchmaking rating (MMR) on the public leaderboards.
 In November 2013, he made his professional debut in MLG Columbus as a stand-in for Speed Gaming.
 In January 2014, Babaev, along with North American Dota players Universe and Fear, as well as former Heroes of Newerth players ppd and zai created "S A D B O Y S" [sic], who were later signed by Evil Geniuses.

-Also Arteezy is a popular streamer on Twitch from 2014.
-His Twitch channel has over 700 000 followers and he streams almost every day until November 2021.
-On December, 2022, Arteezy returned to streaming on Twitch after a 400-day hiatus with a peak concurrent viewership was over 22.5K and an average concurrent viewership of 17.98K.
+He has also streamed on Twitch since 2014.